tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/搭建 Demo/视频通话/TRTCCalling API（Web）_intl_en.md

 ## `TRTCCalling` Error Codes

-You can handle the errors thrown by the `TRTCCalling` component by listening for the “error” field in events.
-Below is an example.
+You can register the error callback, as shown below, to handle the errors thrown by the component.

 <dx-codeblock>
 ::: javascript javascript